Russ Harvey Consulting - Computer and Internet Services

 Return to top

+LastPass or Not?
 Choosing Your Next Steps

 You should NEVER reuse any password but especially not your password manager's master password.

-The hackers that stole all the LastPass customer vault data has no time limits on their attempts to brute force hack any of these vaults.
+The hackers that stole all the LastPass customer vault data have no time limits on their attempts to brute force hack any of these vaults.
 The vaults of significant companies and individuals will probably be first followed by those vaults with banking or other financial passwords yet poor passwords protecting them.

 Even if your entire LastPass vault was not immediately compromised, it could be cracked within five or ten years.